giulianopz/giulianopz.github.io/about.md

 ## Personal Beliefs

-1. All mankind into two classes: those that only mind their own business and those that consider progress not possible if the rest of the society is not equally happy as themselves.
+1. All mankind is divided into two classes: those that only mind their own business and those that consider progress not possible if the rest of the society is not equally happy as themselves.
 I belong to the second ones.

 2. The [hacker ethic](https://en.wikipedia.org/wiki/Hacker_ethic), mediated by [Ivan Illich](http://www.davidtinapple.com/illich/)'s line of thought (people before computers), can change the world we live in.